Compare PLUS500 Versus FP MARKETS and IC Markets broker accounts.

 An ECN account stands for Electronic Communications Network.
 This is an account for pure order-matching execution.
 This is a very sophisticated piece of software and please only try this after much research.
 The account provider will charge a fee as their commission for executing each trade as an alternative to increasing the raw spread artificially as a revenue method.

-Both Plus500 and FP Markets do offer clients Islamic accounts.
+Plus500 and FP Markets do not offer clients ECN accounts.

 Plus500 Vs FP Markets STP Account